Diamante Dunes Golf Course Review

 Diamante Dunes Course Hole 7: This downhill par three is very long (290 yards from the back tees).
 There isn't a ton of trouble to deal with but the length is enough.
 Shots that come up short will likely roll down the hill away from the sloping green, which is very wide.

 Diamante Dunes Course Hole 9: The closing hole to the front is a long, slight dogleg right par four with a forest of El Cardonal cactus to the right side.
-The green is uphill across the desert wash and has lots of undulation.
+The green is uphill across the desert wash, with a massive false front, and has lots of undulation.
+Shots that go a little long will likely come back down onto the surface.